 This PAN provides information for developers and others on how to minimise the risk of suicide from proposed developments.
 It supports the City of London Local Plan policy which aims to minimise the risk of suicide from buildings and structures in the City of London.

-For the Square Mile to reach net zero by 2040, new developments need to minimise all carbon emissions, whether they come from running the building, or the carbon embodied in the building itself.
-The City Corporation developed a draft Whole Life-Cycle Carbon Optioneering Planning Advice Note (WLC PAN) to help achieve this.
-The WLC PAN sets out how planning proposals should go through an ‘optioneering’ exercise to look at different types of refurbishment that retain existing fabric, as well as a more substantial redevelopment of the site, involving demolition.
-The WLC PAN is being revised to incorporate comments received during the public consultation in autumn 2022 and will be published in late spring of 2023.
+For the City to reach net zero by 2040, new developments need to minimise all carbon emissions, whether they come from running the building, or the carbon embodied in the building itself.
+The City Corporation has developed a Carbon Advice Guidance Planning Advice Note (COG).
+The COG sets out how planning proposals need to go through an ‘optioneering’ exercise to look at different types of refurbishment that retain existing fabric, as well as a more substantial redevelopment of the site, involving demolition.
+Go to the Sustainable Development Planning Requirements page for the COG and how to use it.